19 Dec, 2017 Te Tiriti o Waitangi – how to overcome cultural mistrust

 (ii) How about telling stories you learn in talks you give in the public square?

-• These stories are ‘common ground’ and will endear respect toward the wider faith message you will probably be seeking to encourage.
+• These stories are ‘common ground’ and will endear respect toward the wider faith message you will probably be desiring to somehow aid along the way.

 I hope this is helpful.

 In the next blog I will write about three cultural changes I see taking place in our bicultural landscape currently (2017).
-Some may find these harder to digest – but these is no way around the fact that things are changing, and will change more.
-The Church will be better able to respond if it can better appreciate what happening.
+While this discussion is challenging, there is no way around the fact that things are changing.
+God’s people will be better able to respond within culture if we can better understand what happening!

 The time to get on a train is when it pulls into the station.
 Otherwise you have to catch the next train – and will arrive late at a dinner table at which an important conversation is taking place.

-We are in the midst of some significant bicultural changes in our nation – and this is a conversation we would wise to not be late for!
+We are in the midst of some significant ‘bicultural changes’ in our nation.
+This is a conversation we would wise not to be late for!

 Closing questions